PengYicd/ICC-CSS/Readme.md

 ### Test

-Please use “CM_CNN_test.py” to train the model.
+Please use “CM_CNN_test.py” to test the model.

 ### BibTex